sfinks777/hikvision-osd-weather/README.md

 # hikvision-osd-ntp

-A utility for setting  the On-Screen Display (OSD) text of Hikvision IP cameras and the Network Time Protocol (NTP) server settings, ensuring accurate timestamp overlays on video streams.
+A utility for setting the On-Screen Display (OSD) text with weather forecast for Hikvision IP cameras.

 ## Overview

-Many Hikvision IP cameras allow the display of a timestamp overlay (OSD) on their video feed.
-However, due to the absolute age of the devices and lack of modern support, the OSD is painful to set, NTP settings are mostly to help debug network issues for the NTP queries.
+Sometimes we need to set some mutable text to cameras OSD.
+This is working example of it.
+Script tested on Hikvision DS-2DE4425IW-DE camera.

 ## Features

 - Updates camera OSD
-- Supports multiple cameras and auth via configuration.
 - Compatible with Hikvision IP cameras supporting ISAPI.
 - Command-line interface for simplicity.